didiersmith/marys-maidens/temp.md

 The old nurse snarled and pushed herself out of her chair and onto her feet.
 "Damn you and your ISO 36363, Tyler!" she shouted, pointing across the desk at him.
 "We've all talked.
 If you don't give us all back our girls, we're going to unionize."

 The colour drained from Tyler's face.
 If anything could sink this deal faster than an ISO 36363 violation, it was a union.
 He took a deep breath.
-Tried to remember his negotiation course from his MBA, all those years ago.
-This wasn't the time for rash behaviour.
+Tried to remember that negotiation class he'd taken, all those years ago.
+This wasn't the time to act rashly.

 "Rose," he said.
 "Sit down.
 Do you know how screwed this business is?"